 Yevtushenko, Yevgeny.
 Introduction.
 One Day in the Life of Ivan Denisovich.
 New York: Signet Classic, Penguin Group, 1998. ix-xvii.

-Photos and images form the public domain.
+Photos and images from the public domain.